skimmers/budget_tracker/README.md

 ## Installation/Deployment

-Go to this link: <https://github.com/skimmers/budget_tracker> and download the files.
-Then open the server.js file and run "npm start" in the integrated command line.
+Go to this link: <> and download the files.
+Then open Developer t=Tools -> Application -> Service Workers -> Click "Offline" -> refresh the page -> and test to see if the site is working.

-Please check to see if the assignment goals are met.
+Please check to see if the assignment goals are met below.

 # Goal